Last Updated on

 Arrival in Prague

 Somehow, we still arrived in Prague right on time a little before 7am but we were both exhausted.
-We found our hotel (the Sheraton Prague Charles Square) on foot after getting only a little lost – seems our navigational abilities are not enhanced by lack of sleep.
+We found our hotel (the Radisson Blue Prague Charles Square) on foot after getting only a little lost – seems our navigational abilities are not enhanced by lack of sleep.

 Since it was so early, the room wasn’t ready yet but they offered us the use of the spa’s shower facilities to freshen up and then access to the lounge for breakfast while we waited – good enough!

 After hot showers and a hot breakfast, we had our new room and we were ready to take on Prague.
 This was Shannon’s last day so even though we were tired after our long train ride, we were determined to get out and see as much of Prague as we could in a day.

 Since she had done extensive research on the city, I let Shannon navigate this time and it was nice to just follow and not have to lead for once.
 Our first stop was Prague’s Old Town square…beautiful, but a bit of a letdown after the incredible square in Krakow.